top of page

 Greenwashing can involve selectively reporting positive environmental aspects of a submarine cable project while downplaying or omitting negative impacts.
 For example, a company may emphasize its efforts to protect marine ecosystems (e.g., coral reefs, Posidonia Oceanica), but not disclose the energy consumption or potential damage to the seabed during the installation of subsea infrastructure.

 Many public hearings during the cable landing permit process are the baptism of fire for many carriers, where they must address the legitimate concerns of local communities.
-Those telecommunication companies that have not done their homework by properly preparing Environmental Impact Assessment (EIA) documents in advance are easily overwhelmed by the pragmatic knowledge of opposing local people who know their waters and ecosystems well.
-Indeed, the subsequent cable landing operations are not the stage to convince local authorities and communities that their ecosystems will not be affected without previous supporting evidence.
+Those telecommunications companies that have not done their homework by properly preparing Environmental Impact Assessment (EIA) documents in advance are easily overwhelmed by the pragmatic knowledge of opposing local people who know their waters and ecosystems well.
+Indeed, the subsequent cable landing operations are not the stage to convince local authorities and communities that their ecosystems will not be affected without prior supporting evidence.

 This is crucial as long as the submarine cable owner and its subcontractors can be prosecuted for environmental crimes if shore works are not carried out in accordance with their permits and the commitments set out in the application documents they have prepared (i.e. technical annexes to the EIA).